3tbk/3tbk/_pages/software.md

   </div>

   <div class="col-md-6 col-sm-12">
-KSMAP is a tool for calculating the peak ground acceleration (PGA) in Korean Peninsula.
-The procedure is as below:
+ <p>KSMAP is a tool for calculating the peak ground acceleration (PGA) in Korean Peninsula.
+The procedure is as below:</p>
     <ul>
       <li>STEP 1: Select the map (e.g., 2013-0050)</li>
       <li>STEP 2: Set the coordinate from the map</li>